Mann-tech13/Mann-tech13/README.md

 ## I'm student pursuing B.Tech in Information and Communication Technology <br>

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate with other developers and designers
+- 👯 I’m looking to collaborate with other developers.
 - 👩‍🎓 I'm a ICT engineering undergrad at Adani Institute of Infrastructure Engineering.
-- 💼 I worked as a technical head and front-end supervisor in two start-ups [Orange Caps](https://github.com/BHAVYA0034/Orangecaps) and [Uni-Tap](https://github.com/UniTap).
+- 💼 I worked as a front-end supervisor in [Uni-Tap](https://github.com/UniTap) and a contributor at [GWOC](https://gwoc.girlscript.tech/)
 - ✨ Currently working on React.js and Java Core

 - ☺ Can see my consistency here [LeetCode](https://leetcode.com/mannshah_13/)